DParkk/Gym-Membership-danpark/README.md

 ###
 - This application will
-allow people to register a **Gym Membership** and encourage people to work out by showing their **InBody Information** such as bmi and lbm.
+allow people to register a **Gym Membership** and encourage people to work out by showing their **InBody Information** such as bmi.

-- For registering a gym membership, a client will be prompted to enter their *name, date of birth,* and *contact number*.
+- For registering a gym membership, a client will be prompted to enter their *name, height*, and *weight*.

-  Then, the clients will be prompted to enter their *age, height*, and *weight*.
 With those information, it will provide their BMI.
-Then clients will also know if their BMI is normal compared to average members in the gym.
+Then clients will also know whether BMI score is in average or not.
 Also, there will be some advice depending on their InBody score.

 - This application is targeted to people who are trying to work out and want to